Saturday's gossip column

-Transfer rumours: Salah, Neto, Raphinha, Botman, Nunez, Sarr
+Transfer rumours: Salah, Haaland, Neto, Raphinha, Botman, Nunez, Sarr

 Last updated on .From the section Gossip